 In a few cases, these drugs have been associated with partial vision loss.
 The vision loss is caused by non-arteritic anterior ischemic optic neuropathy (NAION), a condition that occurs from poor blood flow to optic nerves.
-However, erectile dysfunction is itself linked to the same vascular problems that cause NAION.
-Patients who suffer from diabetes, high blood pressure, and heart disease are at higher risk for erectile dysfunction as well as other vascular problems such as NAION.
-Although the risk of blindness appears small, men who experience a sudden loss of vision should immediately stop taking the drug and contact their doctors.
+However, ED is itself linked to the same vascular problems that cause NAION.
+Men who have diabetes, high blood pressure, and heart disease are at higher risk for ED as well as other vascular problems such as NAION.
+Although the risk of blindness appears small, men who experience a sudden loss of vision should immediately stop taking the drug and contact their doctor.

-DrugInteractions.
 In addition to serious interactions with nitrates, PDE5 inhibitors may also interact with certain antibiotics, such as erythromycin, and acid blockers, such as cimetidine (Tagamet, generic).
-Patients should tell their doctor about any other medications they are taking.
+Inform your doctor about all medications you take.

 Alprostadil is derived from a natural substance, prostaglandin E1, which opens blood vessels.
 This medicine is an effective treatment for many men with ED.
 It can be administered by:

-Injected Alprostadil.
-Injected alprostadil (Caverject, Edex) uses a very small needle that the man inserts into the erectile tissue of his penis.
+Injected alprostadil (Caverject, Edex) is delivered through a very small needle that the man inserts into the erectile tissue of his penis.
 Although this treatment is very effective, some men find the injections to be painful or uncomfortable.

 The drug should not be injected more than 3 times a week or more than once within a 24-hour period.

-Suppository Alprostadil.
-The MUSE system delivers alprostadil through the urethra using suppository pellets.
+The MUSE system delivers alprostadil with a device inserted through the urethra using suppository pellets.
+The device is a thin applicator tube with a button at the top.
 It works in the following way: